akshat2112/vet-test/supply-chain/README.md

 ### Submit PR with the new audits

-Submit updated _audits.toml_ and/or _imports.lock_ to the PR to ensure audits are updated.
+Submit updated _audits.toml_ and/or _imports.lock_ to the PR to ensure audits are updated..